-(A) Seeding Scores.
-The WBC rankings database shall be used to generate each skier's seed score as follows:

-- Based on a period starting on the day after the conclusion of the most recent World Championships and shall conclude 4 weeks prior to the upcoming World Championships. - (2) Skiers with no score on the rankings database as per 1907 (A)(1) shall be grouped with the lowest seed group after all skiers with RL scores.
+- (A) Seeding Scores.
+The WBC rankings database shall be used to generate each skier's seed score as follows: - (1) Based on a period starting on January 1 of the year prior to the year of the upcoming applicable world championships and concluding 4 weeks before the official start date. - (2) Skiers with no score on the rankings database as per 1907 (A)(1) shall be grouped with the lowest seed group after all skiers with RL scores.